A6: Exceedance of damaging levels of nutrient nitrogen deposition on ecosystems

 This indicator shows changes in the percentage of sensitive habitats exceeding the internationally agreed thresholds for harmful effects (critical load) of nutrient nitrogen deposition.
 The damaging nutrient nitrogen comes predominantly from UK emissions of ammonia (NH3), but partly from UK emissions of nitrogen oxides (NOx) and long-range transport of these air pollutants.

 This indicator is an assessment of clean air (reporting the condition of the atmosphere as an asset).
 Nutrient nitrogen deposition can also be considered as a pressure on thriving plants and wildlife.
-The indicator is determined by calculating the area of sensitive habitat exceeding the internationally agreed thresholds for likely damaging effects from reactive nitrogen deposition in both oxidised and reduced forms, termed the critical load.
+The first component of this indicator is determined by calculating the area of sensitive habitat exceeding the internationally agreed thresholds for likely damaging effects from reactive nitrogen deposition in both oxidised and reduced forms, termed the critical load.
 It uses modelled interpolations of atmospheric concentrations of NOx and NH3 and models deposition processes based on internationally agreed methodology.
+The second component of this indicator measures the magnitude of the nutrient-nitrogen exceedance.

 Readiness and links to data